iosumit/User-Registration-Assignment/README.md

 # Lal10 Registration
-This project is based on MVC archietecture
+This project is based on MVC archietecture.
 This project uses RDBMS (MySQL).

 -------------